kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   - Supported number of objects per namespace (for namespace-scoped objects) -->

+Not from the Kube API server.

+From COSI internally, yes.

-Yes, the following cluster scoped resources
+The following cluster scoped resources:

-- Bucket
+- Bucket (no max)
-- BucketClass
+- BucketClass (no max)
-- BucketAccessClass
+- BucketAccessClass (no max)

-and the following namespaced scoped resources
+The following namespaced scoped resources:

+- BucketClaim (no max)
-- BucketAccess
+- BucketAccess (no max)

 ###### Will enabling / using this feature result in any new calls to the cloud provider?